akshaykbkale/akshaykbkale/README.md

-## Hi there,I am Akshay 👋
+## Hey 👋

-Computer Science Masters student @ The University of Texas at Dallas.
+- Call me Akshay!
+- Coder, Ultimate frisbee, Badminton

+Work
 ---
-- 🌱 I’m currently building web application to help students to find housing and sell products.
-- 💻 Looking for Software Engineering Full time roles.
+- Software Engineer II @7-Eleven, Ex-Amazon

+Academics
+---
+- Masters in Computer Science @ The University of Texas at Dallas, TX, USA
+- Electronics And Communication Engineering @ BMS College of Engineering, Bangalore, India

+Goals
+---
-- 🥅 2020 Goals: To learn how contribute to Open Source projects.
+- 🥅 2024 Goals: To learn how contribute to Open Source projects.
+- Get healthier than 2023

 Connect with me:
 ---
-- 📫 Mail: akshaykale3219@outlook.com
+- 📫 Mail: akshaykbkale@gmail.com

 Languages and Tools:
 ---